Professorial Teaching Fellow in Management and Sustainability

-Prior to this, Paolo has been Associate Professor and Director of MBA Programmes at the Royal Docks Business School of the University of East London; Director of Studies of the Bradford-Perugia MBA in Italy; and Assistant Professor in Business and Management Engineering at the University of Perugia.
+Prior to joining Imperial, Paolo was an Associate Professor and Director of MBA Programmes at the University of East London’s Royal Docks Business School; Director of Studies of the Bradford-Perugia MBA; and an Assistant Professor in Business and Management Engineering at the University of Perugia.

 Slowak AP, Taticchi P, 2015, Technology, policy and management for carbon reduction: A critical and global review with insights on the role played by the Chinese Academy, Journal of Cleaner Production, Vol:103, ISSN:0959-6526, Pages:601-619

 et al., 2015, A review of decision-support tools and performance measurement and sustainable supply chain management, International Journal of Production Research, Vol:53, ISSN:0020-7543, Pages:6473-6494